EchoAppsTeam/EchoSocialMap/README.md

 # Demo

-You can see the demo page of Echo Social Mapp app [here](http://echoappsteam.github.io/EchoSocialMap/).
+You can see the demo page of Echo Social Map app [here](http://echoappsteam.github.io/EchoSocialMap/).

 And here is the screenshot: